wbreeze/wind_and_water/_posts/2022-10-15-Deconstructing-an-Ad.md

 She is smiling and looking down as she runs along, self absorbed and pleased.

 A gold sequined handbag trails from the crook of her right elbow.
-Her bent arm holds tightly to her breast: a more cubic that flat Amazon Prime shipping box on which is balanced a plant in a pink pot and some small gold thing shaped like, perhaps, a genie lantern.
+Her bent arm holds tightly to her breast: a more cubic than flat Amazon Prime shipping box on which is balanced a plant in a pink pot and some small gold thing shaped like, perhaps, a genie lantern.